-In the United States, government departments and agencies are top heavy because of a broken system that protects renegade managers and officers at any cost.
+In the United States, government departments and agencies are top heavy because of a broken system that protects renegade managers at any cost.
 There are many bullies in government today, including the human resources and legal representatives.
 In many cases, the harassed employees are specialists who are hard to replace, whereas the managers and their reps are not.
-Identifying bullying supervisors, managers, officers and HR/legal reps is an important step towards streamlining and cutting costs as budgets are reduced across the board.
+Identifying bullying supervisors, managers, and HR/legal reps is an important step towards streamlining and cutting costs as budgets are reduced across the board.

 Bullying is an international issue, with profound and far-reaching costs to human and civil rights; mental and physical health; and safety and productivity in the workplace, schools, and elder communities.

 There is a global effort to move more women into positions of power to provide a more balanced perspective on legislation related to reproductive rights, child poverty, rape, violence against women, world peace, and many other challenging issues.

 As a general guideline: when we focus on civil and human rights, we are moving in the "right" direction.

 What was it that made you create your blog?
 On what date did you start it?